Director of Sustainability

 As an artist and graphic designer, Lia understands the power of visual impact in everyday life.
 She is excited to apply that power toward a meaningful cause, and to continue to learn about how impactful even the smallest collective move toward a sustainable future can be.
 Having grown up in the beautiful state of Colorado, Lia has an appreciation for the outdoors that helps drive the work she creates, and believes that spending time outside is the ultimate way to recharge.
 When she isn’t working toward completing her Bachelor of Arts in Graphic Design, Lia is a player on Western’s club volleyball team, and enjoys collaging, water-coloring, climbing trees, and thrift shopping.

-Swinging into an area near you, Darrin is an International Business major with numerous interests stemming from sustainability.
-As a research assistant, he is assisting with Western’s STARs reporting and researching student transportation options on and around campus.
-When you can’t find Darrin nose deep in research, you can usually find him swinging in the trees with his hammock after a good hike.
+Darrin is an International Business major with numerous interests stemming from sustainability.
+As a research assistant, he supports Western’s STARs reporting and researches student transportation options on and around campus.
+This year Darrin will continue to be found nose deep in research for the Office of Sustainability while studying abroad.
 After university, Darrin hopes to serve internationally, working with humanitarian relief from a business standpoint.

 Sustainable Communities Partnership